-Participants are immediately fully vested in all contributions and actual earnings thereon.
-As a result, there are no forfeitures.
+Participants are immediately fully vested in all contributions and actual earnings thereon prior to the Plan merger on January 1, 2020.
+As a result, there were no forfeitures for the plans years ending in 2018 and 2019.

 (f) Notes Receivable from Participants